 Medicare doesn’t require Medicare Supplement companies to offer Plan G. In 2018, an estimated 66 percent of all insurance companies that sold Medigap sold Plan G.

-Humana was founded in 1961 and has risen to become the third-largest health insurance provider in the United States.
-It offers Medicare Supplement plans in all states and the District of Columbia.
+Humana was founded in 1961 and has become the third-largest health insurance provider in the U.S. It offers Medicare Supplement plans in all states and Washington, D.C.
 However, it does not offer Plan G in all states, so it’s important to search by your zip code to ensure you can obtain Plan G from Humana.

 In terms of premium pricing, Humana was on the lower side based on our research.
-The quote estimates we were given from the Medicare plan finder were $135 to $491 for Plan G and $47 to $110 for the high-deductible plan.
-Humana offered us $169.58 per month for Plan G with an online discount and a high-deductible Plan G was $63.14 with an online discount.
+The quote estimates we received from the Medicare plan finder were $135 to $491 for Plan G and $47 to $110 for the high-deductible plan.
+Humana offered us $169.58 per month for Plan G with an online discount, and a high-deductible Plan G was $63.14.

-A discount is given if you sign up via its online portal.
 If you are in a guaranteed-issue period, you may also qualify for Humana’s “Preferred” rates, which are calculated by age and gender.
-The “Standard” rate is subject to medical underwriting for those outside a guaranteed-issue period and was usually $25 to $30 more per month compared to the Preferred rate.
+The Standard rate is subject to medical underwriting for those outside a guaranteed-issue period and was usually $25 to $30 more per month compared to the Preferred rate.

 Education and plan information was easy to find on the Humana website.
 The navigation is clean and user-friendly—another reason it made our list.